Did you know that by donating to Goodwill you’re also helping our planet?

 Here’s how it happens:

-Reduce: By making donating convenient and easy with 11 donation centers, we reduce the number of materials that would otherwise end up in landfills.
+Reduce: By making donating convenient and easy with 8 donation locations, we reduce the number of materials that would otherwise end up in landfills.

 Reuse: We re-sell to sustainability-minded and bargain-driven shoppers in the community at our regular Goodwill retail stores and Goodwill As-Is outlet stores.

 Recycle: What isn’t in a marketable condition, we disassemble and separate the materials that are in turn sold to reputable state recyclers or salvage buyers.
 This means more funding for our education, job placement, and job training programs!

 From our inception in 1902, Goodwill has been a national pioneer and innovator of “green” business practices.
 Locally, Goodwill diverts more than 8 million pounds of household goods from local landfills by recovering the value of unwanted goods.
 In total, we recycle 30 categories of everyday items.

 2021 Recycling Impact: